Proving the Grothendieck--Teichm\"uller Conjecture for Profinite Spaces & The Galois Grothendieck Path Integral: Introduction

+\item We close that section by generalising this construction in order to compute ranks of arithmetic objects (e.g., Mordell-Weil rank).
+Precisely, if $\rho: \Gal \to \mathrm{GL}_n(\mathbb{Q}_\ell)$ is a continuous $\ell$-adic Galois representation, we define a generalization of the arithmetic path integral via:

+where $\rho^{\Gal}$ is the subspace of $\Gal$-invariant vectors.
+We refer to Table~\ref{T:2} for a discussion concerning the invariants.

-\item We introduce an algorithm --- the Cubic Matrioshka Algorithm (CMA) --- a concrete construction that enables an explicit characterization of automorphisms in terms of their profinite topology, applicable to both $\GT$ and $\Gal$, Sec. \ref{S:CubicMa}.
-An important remark to highlight is that the homeomorphism is {\it not} canonical and therefore, it is necessary to {\it fix} a convention of choices of Clopens of $\Gal$ and $\GT$ in the construction.
-This step is crucial to provide a consistent construction which gives information about the elements of $\GT$ and $\Gal$. \end{itemize}
+\item[] \item In Sec.~\ref{S:6}--\ref{S:CubicMa} we discuss more deeply the construction of arithmetic paths.
+Every path on $\Gal$ (and of $\GT$) admits a unique representation as an infinite binary sequence (an infinite word of 0's and 1's).
+Section \ref{S:CubicMa} introduces the Cubic Matrioshka Algorithm (CMA): a concrete construction enabling an explicit characterisation of those paths in terms of their profinite topology, applicable to both $\GT$ and $\Gal$.
+Our algorithm allows to keep track of paths of field extensions and corresponding automorphisms (see Proposition \ref{P:BG}).
+Note however, that this homeomorphism is {\it not} canonical and therefore, requires to {\it fix} a convention of choices of clopens of $\Gal$ and $\GT$ in our construction.